uhm-coe/insert-pages/readme.txt

 = 3.0 =
 * Hotfix: 2.9.1 broke extra classes added to the inserted page wrapper.
+* Feature: Expose extra classes and inline status in tinymce dialog.
 * One more API change to insert_pages_wrap_content_filter (2nd parameter is a WP_Post now instead of an array of WP_Posts, since we only ever insert one page).
 Example 1:
 `/**